Will Jordan (rugby union)

 William Thomas Jordan (born 24 February 1998) is a New Zealand rugby union player who plays as a fullback for the Crusaders in Super Rugby, Tasman in the National Provincial Championship (NPC), and the New Zealand national team.

 Jordan began his professional career with provincial side Tasman in 2017 and was signed by the Crusaders in 2018, making his debut in 2019 after missing the previous year with injury.
 Jordan quickly established himself as a starting player on the back of their title winning season (2018) before becoming their first choice fullback.
-He made his international debut for New Zealand in 2020 and holds a try ratio of 0.84, having scored 45 tries in 53 appearances.
+He made his international debut for New Zealand in 2020 and holds a try ratio of 0.90, having scored 55 tries in 61 appearances, the most of any New Zealand player.
 Since 2024 Jordan has been talked up by numerous figures and outlets as one of the best fullbacks in the world.

 Early life

 Jordan attended Fendalton Open Air School, then Cobham Intermediate School, then Christchurch Boys' High School.
 He played as fullback for the top side, and led the UC Championship in tries scored in 2015.
 Jordan enrolled at the University of Canterbury in 2016 to study Law and Commerce.
 He completed this degree in July of 2025.